This article originally appeared on VICE US.

 We headed to Pangani police station.
 Trucks of paramilitary police called GSU rumbled past the station, where dozens of women wrapped in dark shawls waited to see relatives locked up inside.
 Every 20 minutes, police brought a fresh batch of detainees.

-30,000 shillings is a hefty bribe, but Mohamed said—with complete seriousness—that police accept wire transfers from relatives abroad.
+And 30,000 shillings is a hefty bribe, but Mohamed said — with complete seriousness — that police accept wire transfers from relatives abroad.
 “They’ll even give you their phone to call your family,” he told me.

 Mohamed’s phone rang constantly as people called him for help.
 In other days, he might be able to get their relatives out, but not during an operation like this.
 He wouldn’t even get out of the car, let alone step into a police station.
 “They have something called ‘obstruction of justice,'” he said, his voice trailing off.